 The MaineDOT Bureau of M&O's Illicit Discharge Detection and Elimination Policy specifies the steps to take upon discovery of an illicit discharge.
 The policy is implemented statewide, not just in the regulated MS4 urbanized areas.
-The policy is currently updated to comply with the requirements of 2022 transportation MS4 permit.
-The updated policy will go into effect in PY9.

-No illicit discharges were reported in any of the regulated MS4 urbanized areas located in Regions 1 and 4 in PY8.
-This information was verified by personal communication in August 2021.
+No illicit discharges were reported in any of the regulated MS4 urbanized areas located in Regions 1 and 4 in PY7.
+This information was verified by personal communication in August 2020.